andslabs/front-end/README.md

 To run any project from lab3 and older in first you need to make sure that you have Node.js installed on you PC (or laptop).
 Then run Command Promt (or Shell), enter in project folder (usually using 'cd' command) and enter the following commands:

-npm install (to install all need packages)
+npm install (to install all necessary packages)

 gulp (to run local server)